AAYUSHJ28/CAR-PRICE-PREDICTION/README.md

 # CAR-PRICE-PREDICTION
-Hands on project for CAR PRICE PREDICTION using Linear Regression & also perfromed EDA on it
+Machine Learning project for CAR PRICE PREDICTION using Linear Regression & also perfromed EDA on it